Perspective | Opening Day was supposed to bring back hope. Instead, the virus won — again.

 But we are in the midst of a global pandemic.
 That sentence remains in the present tense.
 Vaccines exist, and they are already helping millions among us.
 But the coronavirus is still here.
 Because it is, caution still comes before celebration.
 That stinks.
 But that’s true.

-So the Nationals and New York Mets were off Thursday when they should have been playing, not because it was cold and blustery in the District — which it was — but because the Nats had at least one positive test for the coronavirus on their roster.
+So the Nationals and New York Mets were off Thursday when they should have been playing, not because it was cold and blustery in the District — which it was — but because the Nats had one positive test for the coronavirus on their roster Wednesday, and two more Thursday, with the possibility of more to come.
 Thus, Thursday wasn’t a slow build to Max Scherzer’s first pitch in front of 5,000 lucky souls at Nationals Park.
 Rather, it was the scramble that playing sports in a pandemic has become: Who tested positive?
 Whom did he talk to?
 What were the test results of those people?
 Ugh, that’s so 2020.

 We know a lot more about the virus and its spread than we did at this time last year, when Major League Baseball was postponing its season and there were far more questions than answers.
-Indeed, we know more about it than we did when that season finally started up in July.
+Indeed, we know more about it than we did when that season finally started in July.
 We know more, still, than we did when it roared through the clubhouses of the St. Louis Cardinals and Miami Marlins in the midst of that odd, scary, shortened campaign.

 All of that made Thursday’s dawn seem bright and cheerful.
-Walk through neighborhoods in the District on Thursday morning, and Nats flags flew from the houses, Nats hats topped the heads of the dog walkers.
+Walk through neighborhoods in the District on Thursday morning and Nats flags flew from the houses.
+Nats hats topped the heads of the dog walkers.
 “Are you going tonight?” people asked.
 And they smiled.
 Zero Nats fans have seen their team play in person at the home park since Game 5 of the 2019 World Series.
 That was 17 months ago.
 (Is it possible it was only 17 months ago?)

 Scherzer, speaking by Zoom on Wednesday, couldn’t contain a grin when he considered the prospect of a crowd that, during normal times, would be embarrassing.
 In these times?
 5,000 > 0.